Ambon Island: Geology

 Ambon Island is one of many islands influenced by the tectonics driven by the convergence of the Pacific, Indo-Australian, and Eurasian Plates.
 The northeastern region of the Banda Sea is dominated by the western motion of the Pacific Plate, which has resulted in the formation of a large zone of strike slip faulting.
 Evidence of slab rollback is also present in the region, expressed in troughs such as the Weber Deep.
 This motion also is expressed in extensional normal faults across Ambon.
 Several marine terraces are exposed in the bay regions of the island, supporting theories of uplift in the Banda Sea due to the subduction of the Indo-Australia Plate.
 These terraces are aged to a period of late Pleistocene to Holocene and are cut by the many faults of the island and are uplifted vertically up to 100 m.
 Terraces, fault scarps, and recorded seismicity reveal that active faulting continues and indicate that the seismic hazard on the island is high in the future.

 Climate

 The average temperature is 27 °C, rarely falling below 22 °C. Rainfall can be heavy, especially after the eastern monsoons, and the island is vulnerable to violent typhoons.
 The wet season (October to April) coincides with the period of the west monsoon.
+However, heavy rains and strong winds peak during the months of June through August, contrasting with the typical western Indonesian monsoon patterns and verified locally by the Indonesian Agency for Meteorology, Climatology and Geophysics (BMKG).